Your Loved One Has Schizophrenia. We Can Help!

-Residential Treatment Schizophrenia Center near San Diego, California
+Residential Treatment For Schizophrenia at Affinity Center in California

 When someone suffers a mental health concern like schizophrenia and substance use at the same time, it is called dual diagnosis.
 Recovery requires specialized care that addresses both problems and the many ways they interact.